onfido/castor-tokens/CONTRIBUTING.md

 You will need:

-- for npm package: Node 14 and npm 7
+- for npm package: Node 16.14 (or up) and npm 8
 - for Android library: Android Studio and OpenJDK 11

 **1. Install Node**